History - Activation

 Col. George P. Howell.
 Unlike other early Parachute

-Battalions, the 502d retained the same unit designation
+Battalions, the 502nd retained the same unit

-the recently promoted Col. Howell relinquished
+the 502nd, the recently promoted Col. Howell

-command of the 502d to assume command of the
+relinquished command of the 502nd to assume

-command of the regiment.
+Officer (EXO), assumed command of the regiment.

-101st Airborne Division on 15 August 1942, the
+the 101st Airborne Division on 15 August 1942, the

 troopers had undergone extensive training.
-The 502d
+The 502nd

 was the original TO&E Parachute Infantry Regiment in